siliangxifeng1988/kubernetes/README.md

 across multiple hosts; providing basic mechanisms for deployment, maintenance, and scaling of applications.

-Kubernetes builds upon a decade and a half of experience at Google running production workloads at scale using a system called [Borg], combined with best-of-breed ideas and practices from the community.
+Kubernetes builds upon a decade and a half of experience at Google running3 production workloads at scale using a system called [Borg], combined with best-of-breed ideas and practices from the community.